Get the Tata Capital App to apply for Loans & manage your account. Download Now

 #3.
 Production subsidy

-A production subsidy allows companies to reduce their production cost.
+A production subsidy allows companies to reduce their production costs.
 They can increase production value by cutting down their losses and investments.
 This helps in making products available at a lower price, improving affordability.

 #4.
 Subsidies based on industry